 Only persons who are nominated in accordance with the procedures set forth in our Bylaws will be eligible for election as directors.
 Nominations of persons for election to the Board and other proposals presented to our stockholders may be made at a meeting of stockholders at which directors are to be elected only (i) by or at the direction of the Board or (ii) by any stockholder of the Company entitled to vote for the election of directors at the meeting who complies with the notice procedures set forth in our Bylaws.
 Such nominations and other proposals presented to our stockholders, other than those made by or at the direction of the Board, shall be made by timely notice in writing to the Corporate Secretary of the Company.
-To be timely, a stockholder's nomination for a director or other stockholder proposal must be delivered to the Corporate Secretary at the Company's principal executive offices no later than the close of business on the ninetieth (90th) day, nor earlier than the close of business on the one hundred twentieth (120th) day, before the first anniversary of the preceding year's annual meeting.
+To be timely, a stockholder's nomination for a director or other stockholder proposal must be delivered to the Corporate Secretary at the Company's principal executive offices no later than the close of business on the ninetient (90th) day, nor earlier than the close of business on the one hundred twentieth (120th) day, before the first anniversary of the preceding year's annual meeting.
 The stockholder's notice shall set forth as to each person whom the stockholder proposes to nominate for election as a director: (i) all information relating to such person that is required to be disclosed in solicitations of proxies for election of directors in an election contest, or all information that is required in connection with a stockholder proposal, in each case pursuant to and in accordance with the Section 14(a) of the Securities Exchange Act of 1934, as amended and the rules and regulations promulgated thereunder, and (ii) such person's written consent to being named in the proxy statement as a nominee and to serving as a director if elected.
-Pursuant to our Bylaw requirements and assuming that our 2021 annual meeting of stockholders is held on June 2, 2021, any stockholder proposal to be considered at the 2021 annual meeting, including nominations of persons for election to our board of directors, must be properly submitted to us not earlier than February 2, 2021, nor later than March 4, 2021.
+Pursuant to our Bylaw requirements and assuming that our 2021 annual meeting of stockholders is held on June 2, 2021, any stockholder proposal to be considered at the 2021 annual meeting, including nominations of persons for election to our board of dire